May 1st Launch Date

-Many social issues in 2021 are not properly addressed as some of the most crucial are the most misunderstood, rife with misguided notions of what is needed to achieve real change.
+Many social issues in 2022 are still not properly addressed as some of the most crucial are the most misunderstood, rife with misguided notions of what is needed to achieve real change.
 With more people talking about news of relevance it will raise the popularity of the issues at hand, which ls required to cause any sort of change.
 The more often you talk about these issues, the more you make yourself and your peers think about them, which leads to greater clarity on what the bigger picture is, which leads to clearer demands you can place on your political representatives.

 But yes, talking alone isn't enough.
 Petition your local elected representatives, write to newspapers or write blogs, do stuff to spread awareness.
 It is all necessary if you want a real change to happen.
 The study of social issues is therefore essential particularly in education and therefore we invite teachers, researchers and other academics to join us in defining todays critical social issues and finding ways of addressing them.

 Below are seventeen Objective Learning Outcomes (OLOs) for publishing Social Issues.
 While they are all important, the first five objectives are designated as critical learning objectives across the entire site.

 The plan is to engage readers in publishing Social Issues as a monthly with contributors so by next year we ought to ...

 1. Be able to identify and employ various research designs and their appropriate application to the study of social life and societal interpretation of adaptation and fitting in as a public citizen.

 2. Be able to demonstrate an understanding of any major theoretical perspectives employed in writing.

 3. Be able to demonstrate an understanding of how social class affects individual life chances.